 A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additional Information: No Interactive Elements Present.
+Additional Information: Fail On pages 5-7 there are interactive elements present.
+I was able to go down the table of contents with the tab key.
+However, once I clicked enter on the chapter I wanted to go to, nothing happened.
 B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
 N/A Additional Information: No Interactive Elements Present.
-C. All instructions, prompts, and error messages necessary to complete forms are conveyed as N/A
+C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additional Information: No Interactive Elements Present.